 where the number arguments are a set of numbers (or arrays of numbers) that you want to find the sum of.

-In Excel 2007 and later versions of Excel, you can enter up to 255 number arguments to the Excel Sum function, but in Excel 2003, the function can only handle up to 30 arguments.
+In current versions of Excel (Excel 2007 and later), you can enter up to 255 number arguments to the Excel Sum function, but in Excel 2003, the function can only handle up to 30 arguments.
 However, each argument can consist of an array of values or a range of cells, each of which can contain many values.

 Numbers and dates are always counted as numeric values by the Excel Sum function.
 However, text representations and logical values are handled differently, depending on whether they are values stored in the cells of your spreadsheet, or they are supplied directly to the function.